aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README_SOLUTIONS.md

-# SWBv2 Solutions Deployment
+# RWB Solutions Deployment

 ## Deploy Solutions Implementation CloudFormation template
-- Navigate here <TODO: Enter valid URL> to the SWBv2 Solutions Implementation page and download the Cloudformation template.
+- Navigate here <TODO: Enter valid URL> to the RWB Solutions Implementation page and download the Cloudformation template.
 - Log into your AWS account as an Administrator where you want to deploy this stack.
 This role will help deploying the application and performing post-deployment steps.
 - Create a new CloudFormation stack providing this template and the necessary input parameters.
   - Note: Please make sure CDK [bootsrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) has been performed for this account and region
-- You have now deployed SWBv2 successfully in your main account.
+- You have now deployed RWB successfully in your main account.

 Note: An Application Load Balancer has been created in your main account with access logging disabled by default for Solutions deployment.
 If you'd like to enable it please follow these [instructions](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/enable-access-logging.html).